cfpb/design-system/docs/pages/seal.md

   <div class="content-33 content-first" markdown="1">

-  Don't place the seal on a background that is a pattern, photo, or color other than white or navy.
+  {% include icons/error-round.svg %} Don't place the seal on a background that is a pattern, photo, or color other than white or navy.

   </div>